Zenbu Haru (spring) Tour 2018

-Celebrate the beauty of Kyoto in bloom & blush during this exclusive 15 day cuisine & culture tour hosted by food & travel writer Jane Lawson.
+Celebrate the beauty of Kyoto in bloom & blush during this exclusive 15 day cuisine & culture tour hosted by food & travel writer Jane Lawson and fellow Japanophile Gerard Kambeck.

 The Zenbu Haru Tour is not your average Japanese spring tour…. for one we are carefully side-stepping the jostling tourist madness of peak sakura (cherry blossom) season and instead immersing ourselves in Kyoto’s divine late spring colours and fragrance as the weather begins to warm up – enticing a wider range of flowers to show their pretty faces.
 Think Iris, Azalea, Water Lily, Wisteria and roses – possibly early lotus if we’re lucky!
 Young, vibrant green Ginko leaves breezily wave at passersby as they acknowledge the on-coming summer and lesser known maples glow in shades of red which are rarely seen outside the autumn months.

-Secondly – while we’ll certainly witness a variety of vibrant gardens, green spaces and serene mountain vistas they more-so form a magestic backdrop to the greater cultural experience and our culinary enjoyment!
+Secondly – while we’ll certainly witness a variety of vibrant gardens, green spaces and serene mountain vistas they more-so form a majestic backdrop to the greater cultural experience and our culinary enjoyment!

 Blooming, fragrant and delicious.

-Co-hosting will be her partner in crime and life – Gerard Kambeck, fellow Japanophile, Japanese pop-culture fanatic, Oenologist and ramen aficianado!
+Co-hosting will be her partner in crime and life – Gerard Kambeck – Japanese contemporary and popular culture buff, Oenologist and ramen aficionado! (and yes, they met whilst both were living in Japan !)

 15 days/ 14 nights